-- 2.27 To manage cultural heritage based on their significance - 2.28 To ensure assessments of the significance of features takes into account: - Age, rarity and representativeness - The nature and level of information available about the features. - The historical, social, architectural, archaeological, cultural, educational and scientific value of the features - Whether the features are collective, i.e., part of a wider historical and cultural complex and/or encompassing a number of heritage features - 2.29 Management of all cultural heritage will be carried out according to the principles of Parks and Forests Asset Management Plan "Cultural Heritage Service Levels and Standards" (Volume 5).
-2001. - 2.30 To develop conservation plans for significant heritage features as appropriate. - 2.31 To restore or enhance degraded heritage areas or features where possible and appropriate. - 2.32 To adhere to nationally established procedures where historic and cultural heritage features or artefacts are unearthed (established by the Historic Places and Antiquities Acts), and to repatriate artefacts to tangata whenua in accordance with the Protected Objects Act 1975. - 2.33 Removal or damage of cultural heritage sites and artefacts must be avoided wherever possible. - 2.34 To advocate for further cultural heritage protection through a range of planning mechanisms such as District and Regional plans.
+- 2.27 To manage cultural heritage based on their significance - 2.28 To ensure assessments of the significance of features takes into account: - Age, rarity and representativeness - The nature and level of information available about the features. - The historical, social, architectural, archaeological, cultural, educational and scientific value of the features - Whether the features are collective, i.e., part of a wider historical and cultural complex and/or encompassing a number of heritage features - 2.29 To manage all cultural heritage according to the principles of Parks and Forests Asset Management Plan "Cultural Heritage Service Levels and Standards" (Volume 5).
+2001. - 2.30 To develop conservation plans for significant heritage features as appropriate. - 2.31 To restore or enhance degraded heritage areas or features where possible and appropriate. - 2.32 To adhere to nationally established procedures where historic and cultural heritage features or artefacts are unearthed (established by the Historic Places and Antiquities Acts), and to repatriate artefacts to tangata whenua in accordance with the Protected Objects Act 1975. - 2.33 To avoid removal or damage of cultural heritage sites and artefacts wherever possible.

+2.34 To advocate for further cultural heritage protection through a range of planning mechanisms such as District and Regional plans.